Arthur (2011 film): Production

 In December 2008, Warner Bros. announced they were developing a remake of the 1981 film with Russell Brand to play the title character. the role was originally offered to Ricky Gervais but he declined.
 In February 2009 it was announced that Peter Baynham, the writer of Borat, was working on a script.

 In March 2010 it was announced that Jason Winer, best known for directing episodes of Modern Family, was chosen as director, making it his first feature film.
 Helen Mirren, who had previously worked with Brand in The Tempest (2010), joined the cast in April.
 Greta Gerwig was cast as Arthur's love interest in May, with Nick Nolte and Jennifer Garner joining the following month.

 Filming took place in the spring and summer of 2010 at locations in and around New York City including St. Bartholomew's Church on Park Avenue, a location used in the original 1981 version of the film.
 Re-shoots took place in the winter months of 2011.
 Arthur Bach's penthouse is supposedly atop the Pierre Hotel on 2 East 61st Street, the famed 5-star hotel on the East Side, but the interior was created in the studio.
 The Daily News Building at 220 East 42nd Street was used as the headquarters of Bach Industries.
 The scenes in which Arthur first meets Naomi while she is conducting a tour as well as their first date were filmed at Grand Central Terminal.
 The scenes of Arthur working in a candy store were filmed at Dylan's Candy Bar, a New York City candy store founded by New Yorker Dylan Lauren, the daughter of Ralph Lauren.

 The character Arthur's excessive drinking was central to the film's plot, but Brand – a recovering drug addict and alcoholic – said this was not an issue for him during production.
 Brand said that before scenes he would sniff alcohol to remind him of what it was like to be drunk.

 Russell Brand's clothing in the film was inspired by Lapo Elkann.

-Release
+In November 2023, a woman who had been previously cast as an extra in Arthur filed a lawsuit against Warner Bros. accusing Brand of exposing himself before he sexually assaulted her in 2010.
+In 2025, Warner Bros.
+Discovery provided outtakes from the film to the court as evidence in the case.